EmaMaker/emamaker.github.io/events/romecup2024.md

 microcontrollers, and, if I may add, having an if statement handle the wrap around inside the generation cycle really wasn't helping.
 This was something that was already on my mind, but I didn't think it was having have such a huge impact.
-So, since the first day of Soccer competitions was only planned for the competitors to settle in and make tests and adjustments, I used a rare moment of relax during the RomeCup to read [this article by Freescale/NXP](https://www.nxp.com/docs/en/application-note/AN1771.pdf), which explained exactly what I needed to do.
+So, since the first day of Soccer competitions was only planned for the teams to settle in and make tests and adjustments, I used a moment of relax (those are rare during the RomeCup) to read [this article by Freescale/NXP](https://www.nxp.com/docs/en/application-note/AN1771.pdf), which explained exactly what I needed to do.
 Basically, it explained how to perform DDS phase accumulator calculations only using integers instead of floating points.
 The idea behind it is that the `delta_phi` quantity is bound to be fractional, but it can be expressed as an integer and a decimal part.